davidtchiu/davidtchiu.github.io/teaching/cs240/hwk2.wordplay/index.md

 ## Homework: Wordplay

 _This assignment is based on a true story._ David was on a long flight home with his kids.
 To kill time, he found himself playing a few games on the back of the seats on the plane.
 Most of the games were too hard, but one among them, a game called _Wordplay_ (he thinks), was by far the most interesting.
 Here's how the game goes.
 The computer selects a random 6-letter word from the English dictionary.
 We'll call this the _root word_.
-The computer tells this word to the player, and it is the player's job to list as many other words as they can think of that uses a subset of the root word's letters.
+The computer then scrambles the letters of this root word and displays it to the player.
+It is the player's job to list as many other words as they can think of that uses a subset of the root word.
 To reduce possibilities, the computer only considers words that are 3 or more letters in length.

-To remind himself of how the gameplay worked, here's a terrible picture he took on the plane.
-(By pure accident, the 6-letter word happened to be _"logger"_.)
+To remind himself of how the gameplay worked, here's a terrible picture David took on the plane.
+(By sheer accident, the 6-letter word happened to be _"logger"_.)

 ![Wordplay](figures/wordplay.jpg)

-To accomplish gameplay, the computer must run some internal computation to determine a list of all possible English words of lengths 3 to 6 that can be formed using those letters.
-For instance, suppose the selected 6-letter root word is "popped", then the following words can be formed using a subset of its letters: "popped" (by default), "pop", "ode", "dope", "pope", "pod", and "pep".
+After losing many times, David got to thinking about how the game was written.
+Surely, the puzzles aren't curated and made by hand... there's too many possibilities!
+To accomplish gameplay, the computer must run some internal algorithm to determine a list of possible English words of lengths 3-to-6 that can be formed using the letters of the root word.
+For instance, if the selected 6-letter root word is "popped", then the following words can be formed using a subset of its letters: "popped" (by default), "pop", "ode", "dope", "pope", "pod", and "pep".

+We don't know how to manipulate graphics (yet) using JavaScript, so we'll simulate this game in the text console.
 To give you a hint on how many there are, the computer lists the possible words in hidden form (think Hangman).
 Every correct answer will reveal a hidden word, and it's up to the player to try to guess them all.
 For instance, after guessing a few on the root word "popped", it might display:

 ```
 Letters: e o p d p p